 - Annual fee: Both secured and unsecured cards may or may not come with an annual fee.
 The annual fee you’ll pay depends on the card that you’re applying for.

-- Rewards: Travel credit cards or cash back credit cards which are both unsecured credit cards offer some great rewards.
-Some of these credit cards also come with generous sign up bonuses which offer a lot of value.
+- Rewards: Travel credit cards or cash back credit cards, which are both unsecured credit cards, offer rewards on every dollar you spend.
 With secured credit cards, you won’t get any rewards.

-- Additional benefits: Many of the higher-tier unsecured credit cards come with additional benefits such as travel insurance, lounge access, extended warranty, and more.
+- Additional benefits: Many premium unsecured credit cards come with additional benefits such as travel insurance, lounge access, extended warranty, and more.
 With most secured credit cards, however, you don’t get any additional benefits but that’s okay since that’s not the purpose of the card.

 Applying for a secured credit card

 When you apply for a secured credit card, you’ll need enough cash on hand to pay the deposit, which is usually one to two times the amount of the credit limit.
-Depending on the card, you’ll need to provide a deposit of at least $200 to $500.
-You’ll also likely have to go through a credit check when applying, but don’t fret, you’re virtually guaranteed to be approved for a secured card.
-If you’re a newcomer to Canada, though, you’ll want to check if the card issuer allows for applications from those without permanent residency status.
+You’ll likely also have to go through a credit check when applying, but don’t fret, you’re virtually guaranteed to be approved for a secured card.
+If you’re a newcomer to Canada, though, you’ll want to first check if the card issuer allows for applications from those without residency status.

-In the case of some secured credit cards, you may also have to pay a setup fee that’s separate from the deposit.
-This fee is usually a percentage of your credit limit.
-For example, if you apply for a secured credit card with a credit limit of $2,000 and the setup fee is 3%, you’ll have to pay $60.
+In the case of some secured credit cards, you may also have to pay a set-up fee (that’s separate from the deposit).
+This may either be a flat fee or a percentage of your credit limit.
+For example, if you apply for a secured credit card with a credit limit of $2,000 and the set-up fee is 3%, you’ll have to pay $60.

 Using a secured credit card

 Once you’ve been approved for your secured credit card and paid your deposit, you can start using your secured credit card to build or rebuild your credit rating.
-You can use a secured card exactly as you would an unsecured card – including making purchases online or over the phone.
-That said, there may be some limitations (i.e. some car rental agencies may not accept secured credit cards).
+You can use a secured card exactly as you would an unsecured card.

-Additionally, just like any credit card, if you don’t pay off your balance on your secured card in full each month, you’ll have to pay interest on your carried-over balance.
+Additionally, just like any credit card, if you don’t pay off your balance on your secured card in full each month, you will have to pay interest on your carried-over balance.
 You also can’t use your security deposit to pay off your balance as it’s held by the card issuer as collateral.
-Remember, a secured credit card isn’t like a prepaid card as you’re being given access to a line of credit as opposed to using your own money.

 Which secured credit card should you choose?

-Compared to unsecured credit cards (from which there are several dozens to choose from), the secured credit card market is far more limited.
-That said, there are still some great secured cards out there.
-We’ve highlighted two of our favourites below.
+Compared to unsecured credit cards (from which there are several dozens choose from), the secured credit card market is far more limited.
+That said, there are still some great secured cards to choose from, and we’ve highlighted two of our favourites below.

 Refresh Financial Card

-Refresh Financial wants you to make smarter money decisions so cardholders get access to Refresh f.i.t – Free Financial Training, a series of online courses that will teach you about money management.
+Plus, as a Refresh cardholder, you’ll get access to Refresh f.i.t (Free Financial Training), a series of online courses that will teach you about money management.

 Home Trust Secured Annual Fee Visa

-If having the lowest interest rate possible matters the most to you, then consider the Home Trust Secured Annual Fee Visa Card, which has a purchase interest rate of 14.90%.
-That being said, the annual fee is slightly higher at $59, so you’ll want to factor that in your decision as well.
+If having the lowest interest rate possible matters the most to you, then consider the Home Trust Secured Annual Fee Visa Card, which has a lower purchase interest rate of 14.90%.

 Life after a secured credit card